arolla/ApiTheaterKata/README.md

 * How to mature our API faster?

 ## Iteration 7
-The business requests one more booking type -> extend the enum in the JSON response (STANDARD, SUPERIOR, VIP, and now PREMIER)

-And a developer suggests to remove the 'originID' field in the response because now it's always the same as another field (dossierID now always the same as originID)
+The business requests one more booking type -> extend the enum in the JSON response (STANDARD, SUPERIOR, VIP, and now PREMIER).
+A developer suggests to remove the 'originID' field in the response because now it's always the same as another field (dossierID now always the same as originID).

 ## Next iterations
 ## Iteration 7